PipMate/PipMate/README.md

 # PipMate
 A GUI application created for forex/indices traders.
 This application currently offers a position size calculator and intends to add more features in the future!

+I'm still in the early phase of developing the application!